fbpx

 And we’ve got to admit, our wit and humour are pretty on point.
 For some reason, nowhere else in the world can correctly use irony in their fiction – most often they seem to mistake it for bad luck.
 We actually know how to wield it to dramatic effect while delivering deadpan snark and sarcasm.
 It adds this light-hearted and engaging tone to our stories that readers absolutely love.
 Laughter and love – what more could you want?

 Speaking of love, we like exploring all those juicy social dynamics – class, society, and family relationships.
 It adds that extra layer of depth and intrigue to our tales.
 Plus, we get to delve into the complexities of human connections, and that’s fascinating stuff.
+Our romances have that emotional punch too.
+We’re really good at tugging at heartstrings and making readers feel all the feels.
+Love, heartbreak, passion – we’ve got it all covered!

+You see, our stories have this cross-cultural appeal.
+We touch on universal themes like love, self-discovery, and personal growth.
+So whether you’re from England or anywhere else, you’ll find our tales relatable.
 And hey, global marketing and translations have made our books accessible to readers all over the planet.
 It’s incredible to think that someone on the other side of the world is enjoying our love stories!
 So yeah, we’re diverse too!
 We’ve got historical romance, contemporary romance, romantic comedies – there’s something for everyone.
 We just love bringing romance to life in all its forms.

 All in all, being a British romance author is a joy.
 Our storytelling traditions, captivating settings, relatable characters, and universal themes make our tales a hit internationally.
 And it’s an absolute thrill to know that our stories of love and passion are touching the hearts of readers everywhere.
 Keep on spreading the romance!